JoaoHigino/Portuguese_Desserts/README.md

 - [Cloudinary](https://cloudinary.com) used for online static file storage.
 - [Summernote](https://summernote.org/) Used to add a text area field to the admin setup to enable a list of ingredients and method steps.
 - [Grammarly](https://app.grammarly.com/) - used to proof read the README.md
+- [FreeLogo](https://www.freelogodesign.org/) - used create the blog logo

 ## Database Design